teamleaderleo/scrapbook/README.md

 ## Overview

 This project is a scrapbook-style project management application tailored for artists.
 It aims to provide an intuitive and visually appealing way to manage projects, integrating both textual and visual elements.
+Setzen is German for "set" or "put."
+It's like putting all your thoughts into neat, retrievable places.
+I also liked how there was "zen" in the word.
+This is still an MVP, so most of the time was spent thinking about the rationale behind doing anything.

 ## Live Demo